mjacobs02/GenAI-Education/dangers_ai.md

 ---

 ## Danger 2: Copyright Infringement
 LLMs are trained on vast amounts of publicly available text, much of which is copyrighted material.
-AI does not memorize and reproduce exact passages verbatim ([except in rare cases](https://www.reuters.com/legal/murdoch-firms-dow-jones-new-york-post-sue-perplexity-ai-2024-10-21/)), but it does extract patterns, styles, and ideas from its training data.
+AI does not memorize and reproduce exact passages verbatim (<a href="https://www.reuters.com/legal/murdoch-firms-dow-jones-new-york-post-sue-perplexity-ai-2024-10-21/" target="_blank" rel="noopener noreferrer">except in rare cases</a>), but it does extract patterns, styles, and ideas from its training data.
 This creates a gray area in copyright law as direct copying is illegal, learning from copyrighted material to generate new content has historically been allowed in areas like human learning and artistic inspiration.
 However, AI operates on a scale that challenges existing legal frameworks.

 Companies developing AI argue that training on copyrighted text falls under "fair use," a legal doctrine allowing limited use of protected content for purposes like education, research, and transformative work.
 Critics, including authors, journalists, and publishers, counter that AI models benefit commercially from their work without permission or compensation.
 Lawsuits have been filed by artists, writers, and organizations claiming that AI-generated outputs derived from their copyrighted content constitute unauthorized reproduction.